+Book-Entry Only System

-Book-EntryThe Depository Trust Company will act as securities depository for the Bonds.
-See "THE BONDS" and Appendix D - "BOOK-ENTRY ONLY SYSTEM" herein.
+The Depository Trust Company will act as securities depository for the Bonds.
+See "THE BONDS" and

-omy system Appendix D BOOK-ENTRY ONET STSTEM Herein.
+Appendix D - "BOOK-ENTRY ONLY SYSTEM" herein.

-Tax Interest on the Series A Bonds is excluded from gross income for federal income tax purposes to the extent and subject to the conditions, limitations and continuing compliance with tax covenants as described herein.
+Tax Exemption Interest on the Series A Bonds is excluded from gross income for federal income tax purposes to the extent and subject to the conditions, limitations and continuing compliance with tax covenants as described herein.
 Interest on the Series B Bonds is included in gross income for federal income tax purposes.
-The principal of and interest on the Series B Bonds is included in gross income for federal income tax purposes.

-on the Bonds are exempt from Tennessee taxes, subject to certain exceptions.
+The principal of and interest on the Bonds are exempt from Tennessee taxes, subject to certain exceptions.
 See "TAX MATTERS" herein.

+Issuer's Bond

-Issuer's Bond Hawkins Delafield & Wood LLP, New York, New York.
+Hawkins Delafield & Wood LLP, New York, New York.

 Counsel

-The Bonds are offered when, as and if issued and received by the Purchasers subject to certain conditions, including the approval of legality by Hawkins Delafield & Wood LLP, Bond Counsel to the State of Tennessee.
-Certain legal matters in connection with the Bonds are subject to the approval of the Attorney General and Reporter of the State of Tennessee, as counsel to the State Funding Board.
-The Bonds are expected to be available through the facilities of The Depository Trust Company on or about October 3, 2019.
+The Bonds are offered when, as and if issued and received by the Underwriters subject to certain conditions, including the approval of legality by Hawkins Delafield & Wood LLP, Bond Counsel to the State of Tennessee.
+Certain legal matters in connection with the Bonds are subject to the approval of the Attorney General and Reporter of the State of Tennessee, as counsel to the State Funding Board, and Bass, Berry &Sims PLC, as counsel to the Underwriters.
+The Bonds are expected to be available through the facilities of The Depository Trust Company on or about July 13, 2021.